mist64/cbmsrc/README.md

 ### ASSEMBLER_AIM65_REC

-The AIM-65 version of the resident assembler (ROM R3224; 1978).
+The AIM-65 version of the Resident Assembler (ROM R3224; 1978).
 Reconstructed from ASSEMBLER_TED.

 This is a reconstruction of the oldest known version of the Resident Assembler.
 It's a 4 KB ROM that interfaces with the AIM-65 monitor.
 It is heavily optimized and outputs to RAM instead of OBJ files.
 It is probably based on the (lost) 6 KB KIM-1 resident assembler ("KIM-5").
 The later PET versions are not based on this (optimizations did not carry over), but the original (also lost) MDT650 version.